Security Implementation

 1. Overview

 This document describes the implementation details for security in the Registration Portal.
-The gateway supports two authentication methods—hash-based and OIDC—both resulting in a backend-issued JWT stored server-side in HTTP sessions.
+The gateway supports three authentication methods—hash-based, OIDC, and anonymous registration session—all resulting in a backend-issued JWT stored server-side in HTTP sessions.

 For security requirements, see Security Requirements.
 For security architecture, see Security Architecture.